Hans-Adolf von Moltke: Ambassador in Poland

 In 1936, the German and the Polish governments joined forces to oust Seán Lester, the Irish diplomat who served as the League of Nations High Commissioner for the Free City of Danzig.
 Lester's efforts to protect the rights of Danzig's Jewish minority made him unpopular in Berlin and with the Nazi-dominated government of the Free City.

 Lester was replaced as the League of Nations high commissioner with the Swiss diplomat Carl Jacob Burckhardt, who proved to be accommodating about the violations of the Free City's constitution concerning human rights.
 Beck stated at the time to Moltke that he did not care about Danzig's Jewish minority, most of whom spoke German, if the rights of Danzig's Polish minority were protected.

 In June 1937, Moltke was ordered by Hitler to start negotiations with Beck concerning the status of the German minority in Poland and the Polish minority in Germany.
 Beck rejected the offer of a bilateral treaty but proposed parallel declarations in Berlin and Warsaw concerning the status of their respective minorities.
 The negotiations for the declarations were complicated by Beck's demand for Germany to issue a declaration that it would not seek to change the status of Danzig.
 Hitler proved reluctant to issue a statement, but such a statement was eventually issued in September 1937.
 On 1 October 1937, Moltke joined the Nazi Party.

 During the Sudetenland Crisis in 1938, Moltke reported to Berlin that Beck regarded the crisis as an opportunity for Poland to claim the Teschen region (now Cieszyn Silesia).
 Moltke stated that it was Beck's firm opinion that if the German-speaking Sudetenland were transferred to Germany on the basis of national self-determination, the same principle should be invoked to allow Poland to claim the Polish-speaking areas of Teschen.

 Moltke reported that his conversations with Beck made him believe if Germany invaded Czechoslovakia, Poland was unlikely to come to the defence of Czechoslovakia and, under the right conditions, might even invade Czechoslovakia itself.
 During the crisis, Moltke was highly concerned that Poland might side with Czechoslovakia during a German invasion, and he went out of his way to improve Polish-German relations.

-When Herschel Grynszpan, a stateless Jew of Polish background, shot the German diplomat Ernst vom Rathat the embassy in Paris, Moltke was tasked with collecting material that was intended to be unflattening about the Grynszpan family, which had left Poland for Germany in 1921.
+When Herschel Grynszpan, a stateless Jew of Polish background, shot the German diplomat Ernst vom Rath at the embassy in Paris, Moltke was tasked with collecting material that was intended to be unflattening about the Grynszpan family, which had left Poland for Germany in 1921.